Shahidullah-Kaisar/M_7_PrismaNextJs/next-blog-starter/README.md

 # Next Blog Starter

-A simple **Blog Application Starter Pack** built with **TypeScript, Express.js**.
+A simple **Blog Application Starter Pack** built with **TypeScript and Express.js**.
-This project is designed for the **Next Level Web Development Bootcamp** to help learners practice Prisma hands-on by building a blog platform.
+This project is designed to help learners practice Prisma hands-on by building a blog platform.

 ---